projectwilberforce/projectwilberforce.github.io/vaomanual/index.md

 ## Radius is too large

 Because VAO is screen-space based effect, there is a limited range of values that work correctly for radius setting.
-When radius is too large, large dark areas will appear with no reasonable occlusions are visible.
+When radius is too large, large dark areas will appear with no reasonable occlusions visible.

 To solve the issue, lower radius setting until correct occlusions appear in the corners, cracks etc.